 Report as soon after you've been told about the issue so the details are fresh in your mind and action can be taken quickly.
 This should be done via My Concern and a member of the safeguarding team will pick it up.

-Logging a concern about a child's safety and welfare form All Staff have a "My Concern" Log-in , all safeguarding concerns should be logged through this via the "Report a Concern" button.
+All Staff have a "My Concern" Log-in, all safeguarding concerns should be logged through this via the "Report a Concern button".
+All staff receive training on My Concern as part of their Induction.